-Last summer I wrote a column about my 20-month-old son's inability to talk.
+Last summer I wrote a about my 20-month-old son's inability to talk.
 Clearly, he could hear, communicate and understand.
 Apprehensive to start fixing what ain't broken, I didn't want to start speech therapy too soon.

 I invited readers to weigh in.
 Several comments were similar to what most friends and family told me: he'll talk when he's ready.
 I was surprised how many people had experiences like mine with their own children.